rozlynboutin/microbiome_helper/Remove-chimeric-reads.md

    The location to write the log file.

 * -db, --database <file> <br>
-   Database of 16S sequences to use as a reference (UDB or FASTA file).
+   Database of 16S sequences to use as a reference (FASTA file).